Negative Filter: 4 points

 Now, you will implement two functions that modify the image as described below.
 As always, begin by making an imagecopy

 variable to become the filtered image that gets returned at the end of the function.
-For a reminder about how to make a copy, please see the Warmup.
+You can use the copy function you made in the Warmup.
 For more information about how to use the picture module to modify an image, please refer to the documentation.
-Note that all of the variables you use in your functions should be local, not global, variables.
+Note that all of the variables you use should be local variables: that is, they should either be defined in the body of the function, or listed as parameters in the function definition.

 The negative of an image is created by inverting each color channel.
-So if the red value of a pixel were 255, it should become 0.
-If it were 254, it should become 1, and so on, down to 0 (which should become 255).
+Remember, the values for each color can be from 0 to 255 (inclusive).
+So if the red value of a pixel were 255, it would become 0.
+If it were 254, it would become 1, and so on, down to 0 (which should become 255).
 Similarly for green and blue.

 Reminder